audulus/patches/README.md

 # Patches

-A repository of patches for Audulus 3.
+A repository of patches for Audulus.

 `/Examples` contains examples found on macOS, Windows, and Linux version of Audulus.
 These are shown in the Welcome window.